 Luni is a jewel of the area around La Spezia: don’t miss to pay a visit to its unique anphitheater which, regrettably not preseved as it should be, is a unique evidence of the long history of this region.

-The name of Luni possibly comes from the name Lunae, – the Latin name of the Goddess that brings he light, the Moon – most likely for the semicircular shape of the ancient city.
-Others think that it comes from the pre-roman native name for swamp – luk – which is indeed the kind of soil that the romans reclaimed in order to build their important ancient Roman harbor.
+The name of the roman city of Luni possibly comes from the name Lunae, – the Latin name of the Goddess that brings light, the Moon – most likely for the semicircular shape of the ancient city.
+Others think that it comes from the pre-roman native name for swamp – luk – which is indeed the kind of soil that the romans reclaimed in order to build their important ancient harbor.

 In both cases, Luni gave name to the middle-age region of Lunigiana that derived from it and which can be visited today.

 Since ancient times, while under the control of the native Ligurians, the port of Luni was used as a landing both by the Etruscan and the Greek merchant ships.

 The colony, with the name of the Lunae, was founded by the Romans in 177 BC, as a military outpost of the Roman legions during the campaign against the Ligurians.
 In that period, according to the testimony of Pliny the Elder, over 40,000 Ligurian Apuani were deported to Sannio (180 BC) and 2000 Roman veterans of the battle of Actium (31 BC) were settled here, according to the Roman use to colonize particularly resistant areas.
 Each veteran was awarded 51 and a half acres of land, with the intention to reclaim the swampy areas and fund an agrarian colony.